 Q 1.
 Who are Authorised Persons under Foreign Exchange Management Act, 1999 (“FEMA”)?
 What are the different categories of authorisation/licence granted under Section 10(1) of FEMA 1999?

 Ans.
 Reserve Bank, currently, issues authorisation under Section 10(1) of the Foreign Exchange Management Act, 1999, to

 Q 2.
-The objective behind allowing Authorised Money Changers to do business?
+What is the objective behind allowing FFMCs to do business?

 Ans.
 To widen the access of foreign exchange facilities to residents and tourists while ensuring efficient customer service through competition.

 Q 3.
 Whether a licence is mandatory for carrying out money changing business?